 - Facilitating placements

 Reunification placements are generally for a period of 6-18 months and are considered to be ‘short-term’ care placements.
-It is envisaged that after this period of time the child will return to the care of the birth family or will move on to live with long-term carers.
+It is envisaged that after this period of time the child will return to the care of the birth family or will be transferred to long term orders within our Centacare program.

-Reunification Carers receive an allowance specific to the Specialist Family Preservation Foster Care Program in order to cover most of the additional costs of caring for a foster child.
+Reunification Carers receive a specialist allowance specific to the Centacare Foster Care Program in order to cover most of the additional costs of caring for a foster child on reunification orders.
 It is a requirement of the reunification program that the main carer is not in employment or engaged in full-time study.
-The allowance paid to reunification carers is significantly higher than the general foster carer allowance to reflect this and also to reflect the skilled nature of the specialist foster carer role.
+The allowance paid to reunification carers is significantly higher than the general foster carer allowance to reflect this and also to reflect the nature of the specialist foster carer role.

 Depending on your own personal circumstances you may still be able to access some Centrelink based payments.
 Centacare does not provide individual advice on Centrelink payments but can provide a contact person to support you with this.
 This allowance is only paid whilst a child is in placement.

-If you provide respite care overnight, a daily allowance is paid in line with amounts set by the Department for Child Protection.
+If you provide respite care overnight for a child in the reunification program, a daily allowance is paid in line with amounts set by the Department for Child Protection.
 This is currently $120/night tax-free (current at the date of print).